 Canon Extender RF 1.4x / Canon Extender RF 2x

-Adding further reach to specific long-range optics, Canon has announced a pair of RF teleconverters.
-Bear in mind that they will multiply the focal length accordingly, but will also affect the aperture; the 1.4x will bring a one-stop reduction in maximum aperture, with the 2x bringing a two-stop reduction.
-They are fully compatible with the 600mm f/11 and 800mm f/11 lenses, and partly compatible with the 100-500mm lens (from 300-500mm), but due to physical limitations they are incompatible with the 70-200mm lens.
+Adding further reach to specific long-range optics, these RF teleconverters will multiply the focal length of a compatible lens accordingly.
+However, they will also affect the aperture; the 1.4x will bring a one-stop reduction in maximum aperture, with the 2x bringing a two-stop reduction.
+They are fully compatible with the 600mm f/11 and 800mm f/11 lenses, and partly compatible with the 100-500mm lens (from 300-500mm), but due to physical limitations they are incompatible with other RF optics.

 Third-party Canon RF lenses